What Ken Wooden loves about his job is that no two days are the same: he’s constantly required to troubleshoot and think on his feet.

 “The driving part is the fun part,” says Ken.
 “I’ve been to almost all 50 states with personal or work travel.
 I’m missing Hawaii and Alaska.”

-Ken’s current employer, Crossroads Courier, warehouses for several different companies — computer servers for Dell, cash registers for Walmart, and products for several supermarkets — as well as delivering boxes of blood to local hospitals.
+Ken’s current employer, Crossroads Courier, warehouses for several different companies — computer servers for Dell, cash registers for Walmart, and products for several supermarkets — and delivers boxes of blood to local hospitals.
 To organize logistics and deliveries, more than 400 drivers are divided into smaller groups of 12-15 based on their geographic region.
 Each small group has its own Zello channel and its own driver support person like Ken to manage the channel.

 “We use Zello for communication with our drivers out in the field.
 We use the mapping tool to know where our drivers are at all times, and we use it to efficiently dispatch jobs to them.
 It’s very helpful,” he says.